 John Adams Was the Second U.S. President

-Major foreign policy events marked John Adams' term as President.
-France and England were at war, and Adams faced the difficult reality of needing to protect and further America's interests while avoiding entering the hostilities between France and England.
+Significant foreign policy events marked John Adams' term as President.
+France and England were at war, and Adams faced the problematic reality of needing to protect and further America's interests while avoiding entering the hostilities between France and England.
 It didn't help when France's relatively unstable Revolutionary government refused to acknowledge the diplomats that Adams sent.
-America was unable to further its interests in Europe when the sea trading routes were rife with combatants and privateers, so Adams ultimately decided to build up the U.S. Navy and clear the sea routes himself.
+Moreover, America could not further its interests in Europe when the sea trading routes were rife with combatants and privateers, so Adams ultimately decided to build up the U.S. Navy and clear the sea routes himself.

 The young nation of America had few friends, and with France hinting at war with the United States, President Adams was forced to sign into law some drastic measures during his term, some of which are known as the Alien and Sedition Acts of 1798.
-These Acts made it a crime to publicly criticize the government, and were directed at domestic opponents which amounted to the Republican Party at the time, and were intended to crush opposition to the Adams Administration's foreign policies.
-These Acts included measures that discouraged immigration to the U.S. since immigrants supported Republican Party views.
+These Acts made it a crime to publicly criticize the government, were directed at domestic opponents, which amounted to the Republican Party at the time, and were intended to crush opposition to the Adams Administration's foreign policies.
+In addition, these Acts included measures that discouraged immigration to the U.S. since immigrants supported Republican Party views.

 The "Silly and Wicked Game" of Politics